Searching for Humanity: Veterans, Victims, and Survivors of WWII

-Open to schools and other educational groups, the Searching for Humanity: Veterans, Victims and Survivors of World War II exhibit tells a powerful story about the Holocaust and those who rescued survivors from concentration camps.
+The Searching for Humanity: Veterans, Victims and Survivors of World War II exhibit tells a powerful story about the Holocaust and those who rescued survivors from concentration camps.
 Told via photographs, memorabilia and testimony of Nebraska Holocaust survivors and servicemen - the exhibit grapples with the search for humanity during the Holocaust.
+This exhibit was curated by the Institute for Holocaust Education and designed by Placzek Studios.
+Support was provided by the Sam and Frances Fried Holocaust and Genocide Education Fund.The exhibit is on permanent loan and available for viewing at the Strategic Air Command and Aerospace Museum (28210 West Park Highway, Ashland, NE).
+Included in the cost of regular admission.

 School groups are encouraged to visit the exhibit on select dates, when a local Holocaust survivor or liberator will share their testimony.

 The program is designed for students in grades 6-12, and generally runs from 9:30 a.m. until 2:00 p.m.